ckeditor/ckeditor5/docs/getting-started/setup/menubar.md

 				tooltip: true
 			} );

-			// Execute a command when the button is clicked view.on( 'execute', () => {
+			// Execute a command when the button is clicked. view.on( 'execute', () => {
 				editor.execute('myCustomCommand');
 			} );